 What is the Purpose of Bible Study Fellowship?

 The Scriptures indicate that the Christian life is to be lived out in community with other believers.
 Within that community, we are instructed to encourage one another, serve one another, rejoice and weep with one another, correct, instruct, build up, accept and love one another.
 Bible Study Fellowship provides a wonderful context to facilitate involvement in one another’s lives.
 In times such as these we’re not using COVID-19 as an excuse not to fulfill the great commission.
-We are teaching, learning, growing, loving and meeting the needs of those that find themselves in an unexpected place during this season.
+We are reaching, teaching, and ministering to those who find themselves in an unexpected place during this season.
 We are the Church!

 Hebrews 10:24‐25 says,